-4 This type of model is useful only Network model is useful for when there is some hierarchical representing such records which character in the database. have many to many relationships.
-5 In order to represent links among In network model also the record records, pointers are used.
-Thus relations are physical. relations among records are physical.
-6 Searching for a record is very Searching a record is easy since difficult since one can retrieve a there are multiple access paths to a child only after going through its data element. parent record.
-7 Hierarchical model suffers from Network model does not suffer from insert anomaly as we cannot insert anomaly as we can insert insert the information of a child the information of a new supplier who does not have any parent. by showing a record set pointer to itself.
-8 There are multiple occurrences of Network model is free from update child records, which lead to anomalies because there is only a problem of inconsistency during single occurrence for each record the update operation. set.
-9 It is based on parent child It is based on many to many relationship and deletion of relationship (m:m) which make it parent results in deletion of child free from delete anomalies . records also.
-10 Retrieve algorithms in case of Retrieve algorithms in case of hierarchical data model are network data model are complex complex and asymmetric. and symmetric.
-1
+8 There are multiple occurrences of Network model is free from update child records, which lead to anomalies because there is only a problem of inconsistency during the single occurrence for each record set. update operation.
+9 It is based on parent child It is based on many to many relationship and deletion of parent relationship (m:m) which make it free results in deletion of child records from delete anomalies . also.
+10 Retrieve algorithms in case of Retrieve algorithms in case of hierarchical data model are network data model are complex and complex and asymmetric. symmetric.